sreeise/graph-rs-sdk/README.md

 - `brotli`: Enables reqwest feature brotli.
 For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
 - `deflate`: Enables reqwest feature deflate.
 For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
 - `trust-dns`: Enables reqwest feature trust-dns.
 For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
 - `test-util`: Enables testing features.
-Currently only enables setting https-only to false for use in mocking frameworks.
+Adds the ability to set a custom endpoint for mocking frameworks using the `use_test_endpoint` method on the `GraphClient`.
+  - Also allow http (disable https only)

 Default features: `default=["native-tls"]`